Grandma Sarah sent a tin of soft, chewy molasses cookies to my husband every Christmas when he was young.

 - Mix 3/4 cup molasses, 1 cup packed brown sugar, 2 eggs, 1/2 cup butter, and dissolved baking soda together in a large mixing bowl.

-- Divide the dough in half.
-Roll out one half at a time on a lightly floured surface to 1/4" thickness.
+- ROLL AND BAKE METHOD: Divide the dough in half.
+Roll out one half at a time on a lightly floured counter to 1/4" thickness.
 Stamp with a cookie-cutter into 2" rounds.
-If the dough is sticky, use a pastry knife to lift cookies from the counter.
+Use a dough scraper to lift the cutouts off the counter to a parchment-lined baking sheet.

 - Bake at 375°F for 8-10 minutes on a parchment-lined cookie sheet until cookies are set and just beginning to brown at the edges.
 Cool on a wire rack.